 - What support did you receive from another person today?

-As you and your kids continue the Three Good Things practice, you can start practicing gratitude throughout the day.
+As you and your kids or teens continue the Three Good Things practice, you can start practicing gratitude throughout the day.
 Here are a few of our favorites:

-- Fill a gratitude jar.
+- Fill a gratitude jar or start a journal.
 As a family, start filling a jar with people, places, or things each person is grateful for.
 Get the jar out at dinner time and have each person contribute to the jar.
 When the jar is full, read the answers out loud as a family and reflect on all you are grateful for.
+For your teens, incorporating gratitude journaling can be a powerful tool in counteracting everyday stresses.
+Check out our gratitude journal prompts to help guide your teen along the way.

-Whether you’re a child or an adult, you will find that adding gratitude and positivity practices each day gets easier with time and can make a real difference in how you feel.
+Whether you’re a child, teen or an adult, you will find that adding gratitude and positivity practices each day gets easier with time and can make a real difference in how you feel.
 You and your family will notice, remember, and cherish the good things in your life.

 Ready for More?
 You may also like: